Build Your Brand, Feed the Machine

 On social media, the metrics that measure nothing, and what arts funding got wrong

-For roughly a decade, the music industry's answer to the existential question of how independent artists survive in a streaming economy was: social media.
+For roughly a decade, the music industry's answer to how independent artists survive in a streaming economy was: social media.
 Build a following.
 Post consistently.
 Go viral if at all possible, ideally between Tuesday and Thursday when the algorithm is allegedly most receptive.
 The advice was dispensed by marketing consultants, arts funding bodies, music industry peak organisations, and well-meaning managers with the confidence of people describing a strategy that had worked for someone, somewhere, once.

 Something is shifting.
-Not quickly enough, and not without considerable rear-guard defence from the institutions that built their assessment frameworks around digital metrics.
+Not quickly enough, and not without considerable rear-guard defence from institutions that built their assessment frameworks around digital metrics.
 But the reckoning is here, and it is worth understanding precisely what went wrong, because the same logic that produced social media as arts marketing strategy is still embedded in the systems that determine who gets funded and who does not.

 Graphics attribution: Leaf & Core